shchurov/SharedPreferences-Editor-Plugin/README.md

 **JetBrains Plugin Repository**: https://plugins.jetbrains.com/plugin/8624

-**WARNING**: It uses ADB commands that don't work on some Android devices.
+**WARNING**: It uses ADB commands that might not work on some Android devices.

 License
 -------